Mineral spring: Deposits

 One light-colored porous calcite of this type is known as travertine and has been used extensively in Italy and elsewhere as building material.
 Travertine can have a white, tan, or cream-colored appearance and often has a fibrous or concentric 'grain'.

 Another type of spring water deposit, containing siliceous as well as calcareous minerals, is known as tufa.
 Tufa is similar to travertine but is even softer and more porous.

-Chaybeate springs may deposit iron compounds such as limonite.
+Chalybeate springs may deposit iron compounds such as limonite.
 Some such deposits were large enough to be mined as iron ore.